-UPSOM Code of Professionalism Outline
+UPSOM Code of Professionalism

-This document is meant to serve as a supplement to the University's Student Code of Conduct (https://www.studentaffairs.pitt.edu/wp-content/uploads/2017/08/Code-of-Conduct 10-1-2020.pdf) as well as the University Guidelines Academic Integrity

-(https://www.provost.pitt.edu/sites/default/files/academic_integrity_guidelines.pdf), specifically to address the unique environment of the medical school.
+This document is meant to serve as a supplement to the University's Student Code of Conduct as well as the University Guidelines Academic Integrity specifically to address the unique environment of the medical school.
 Any violations of the Student Code of Conduct, as outlined in Chapter 4 of the University document, will be referred to the Office of Student Conduct by School of Medicine officials.